gohugoio/hugo/content/en/getting-started/configuration.md

 (`bool`) Enable this to make all relative URLs relative to content root.
 Note that this does not affect absolute URLs.
 Default is `false`.
 See&nbsp;[details](/content-management/urls/#relative-urls).

+###### renderSegments

+(`string slice`) A list of segments to render.
+If not set, everything will be rendered.
+This is more commonly set in a CLI flag, e.g. `hugo --renderSegments segment1,segment2`.

+The segment names must match the names in the [segments](#configure-segments) configuration.

 ###### refLinksErrorLevel

 (`string`) When using `ref` or `relref` to resolve page links and a link cannot be resolved, it will be logged with this log level.
 Valid values are `ERROR` (default) or `WARNING`.
 Any `ERROR` will fail the build (`exit -1`).
 Default is `ERROR`.